sz2404/PUI2018_sz2404/HW9_sz2404/README.md

 # Collaboration:
 Part 1: I worked alone for this part.

-Part 2 & Part 3: I had general discussions with Alia to make sure that I have correctly understand the instructions.
+Part 2 & Part 3: I had general discussions with Alia Kasem to make sure that I have correctly understand the instructions.

 # Reference: